 Ask questions.
 Be prepared.
 Know what you are getting into!

 Some of the more ‘famous’ Witches of the Craft have been around for ages or they pop up out of nowhere and are suddenly presenting themselves as some guru.
 Don’t get caught up in the charisma of these people.
 They sometimes want followers to buy their products or prey on your innocence as a seeker.
 I suggest everyone read the Advanced Bonewits Cult Danger Evaluation Frame and familiarize yourself with any warning signs.
-Be aware that some things are expected in Wicca such as secrecy that are completely normal, ask questions of the teachers though.
-Good teachers want you to.
+Be aware that some things are completely normal in different Covens or Wiccan Traditions such as secrecy or even skyclad practice, but ask questions of the teachers.
+Good teachers want you to ask questions!